learogue/csRNAseq_project/README.md

 - `gene_names.tab`: ouput of `extraction_gene_name.sh` (in the folder Appendix scripts) with in column 1 gene ids and column 2 gene names
 - `create_anndata_object.py`: function to create anndata object to stock datas, generate a violin plot
 - `create_umaps.py`: function to create umaps
-- `generation_matrix.py`: function to create counts matrix from datasets with 1 cell per file, with columns represent cells and rows corespond to genes
+- `generation_matrix.py`: function to create counts matrix from datasets with 1 cell per file, with columns represent cells and rows corespond to genes, use `gene_names.tab`
 - `main.py`: main script which call function and interact with the user
 - `merge.py`: function to merge multiple anndata object, so it merged datasets, use `apply_filters.py`, `create_anndata_object.py`, `generation_matrix.py`, `main.py`, `merge.py`